Welcome to our Sibford Gower Parish Council (SGPC) Home Page.

 Sibford Gower Parish Council currently has 3 Supplier Contracts:

-Along with most other Parish Councils, we do not pay any salaries, allowances or expenses to Parish Councillors.
+Along with most other Parish Councils, we do not pay any salaries, allowances or expenses to our Parish Councillors.

 3. What our priorities are and how we are doing